Employee Termination In China From Employer’s Perspective

 - Has been working for the employer continuously for no less than 15 years and is less than 5 years away from his/her legal retirement age; or

 - Finds himself/herself in other circumstances under which an employer shall not terminate the employment contract as prescribed in laws or administrative regulations.

 How HROne can be beneficial to your business

-HROne has more than 13 years of justify experience in Chinese Labor Law and is committed to ensure the highest level of compliance standards for our clients.
+HROne has more than 13 years of justify experience in Chinese Labor Law and is committed to ensuring that the highest level of compliance standards for our clients.
 HROne helps you to safely and legally hire employees in China, where a direct employment contract is not desired or feasible or where a company does not have a legal entity in China through Employee Leasing/Talent dispatching Service.